koenraadvanmeerbeek/sGlobe-website/content/home/join.md

  css_class = ""
 +++

 At the moment, there are no open vacancies at the lab.
 However, I am always interested in hearing from motivated students or researchers to collaborate on topics of mutual interest.
 Have a look at [About](/#about) and our [Research projects](#projects) to see what we are doing.
-So if you are interested in applying for a PhD or postdoc fellowship are always welcome to contact me.
+So if you are interested in applying for a PhD or postdoc fellowship, you are always welcome to contact me.
 The different opportunities are listed below.

 #### Funding opportunities for PhD students
 * FWO PhD Fellowship for [fundamental research](https://www.fwo.be/en/fellowships-funding/phd-fellowships/phd-fellowship-fundamental-research/) or [strategic basic research](https://www.fwo.be/en/fellowships-funding/phd-fellowships/phd-fellowship-strategic-basic-research/) (4 years)